eighty20results/e20r-sequences/README.md

 Create a drip feed "Sequence" which are groups of posts/pages/CPTs where the content is revealed to members over time.

-== Description ==
 This plugin currently requires Paid Memberships Pro and started life as a fork of the PMPro Series plugin by Stranger Studios, LLC.
 However, I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way to let a user see an excerpt of the page/post, support a user defined custom post type, etc, etc, so I wound up with something completely different from PMPro Series.
 At this point, there's really nothing left of the original in this fork.

 ## Features